breadwallet/breadwallet-core/ethereum/README.md

 used to gather data from BRD Services and to announce Events related to changes in EWM, Wallet or Transaction states.

-The EWM synchronizes based on a specfied mode.
+The EWM synchronizes based on a specified mode.
 If the mode is 'BRD_ONLY' then EWM uses BRD (cloud) services to get a User's transactions and logs (using the public address).
 If the mode is 'P2P_ONLY' then EWM uses the P2P network for synchronization.
-A unique algorithm is used to rapidly sync the entire block chain (however, a limitation in the algorihm requires BRD services to provide ERC20  events there address is the target).
+A unique algorithm is used to rapidly sync the entire block chain (however, a limitation in the algorithm requires BRD services to provide ERC20  events there address is the target).
 There are other intermeiate modes which use a combination of BRD+P2P for synchronization and transfer submission.